lukebriscoe/lukebriscoe.github.io/_posts/2023-12-19-the-frugal-architect.md

 [X](https://twitter.com/lukebriscoe) -- [LinkedIn](https://www.linkedin.com/in/lbriscoe/) -- [email](mailto:luke@lukebriscoe.com)

-<center>All images in this post were generated using DALL-E via ChatGPT/</center>
+<center>All images in this post were generated using DALL-E</center>